-Please refer to the Important Notice document (available from the Download Center on the Haivision Support Portal) for the default login credentials.
+Please refer to the Important Notice (postcard shipped with the appliance or available from the Download Center on the Haivision Support Portal) for the default sign-in credentials.

 Makito X provides three pre-defined user accounts.
 For information, see Role-based Authorization.